Project facts and timeline

 What are the project goals?

-- Upgrade the plant for greater efficiency and to support future research
+- Upgrade the plant for greater efficiency and to support current and future research

 - Enable the plant to incorporate evolving technologies to help build campus sustainability